9th Infantry Division "Pasubio": Soviet Union

 In January 1942 the Pasubio division helped German troops fighting in the Izium area, where it defeated a heavy Soviet attack near the village of Novaya Orlovka.
 By July 1942, Pasubio division fought near the town of Krasnyi Luch.
 In August, it reached the Don, where the right flank of the division was heavily attacked by Soviet forces on 20 August 1942.
 The attack was repelled in a few days, and the division's position on the Don remained unchanged until 11 December 1942, when the Soviets attacked with a large number of tanks.
-By 16 December 1942 the Pasubio's counter attacks had reestablished the initial positions, but by that time the collapse of the entire Italian front-line was already underway.
+By 16 December 1942 the Pasubio's counterattacks had reestablished the initial positions, but by that time the collapse of the entire Italian front-line was already underway.
 Nearby the 52nd Infantry Division "Torino" and 2nd Infantry Division "Sforzesca" had failed to maintain their positions, and therefore the Pasubio was forced to retreat to avoid encirclement.
 After a few days of retreat, the Pasubio was no longer able to maintain a coherent front-line and choose to only cover the roads of its retreat.
 On 25 December 1942, a rearguard of 600 men was surrounded in the village of Krasnoyarovka in Rostov Oblast and annihilated by 28 December 1942.
 The main body of the division had retreated with remnants of German units to the northern part of Chertkovo village, where they repelled several attacks starting from 23 December 1942.
 Afterwards the grueling march to first avoid, and then to break the Soviet encirclement, continued.
 On 15 January 1943 the fight to break through the Soviet lines started.
 Finally, the 2,000 men remaining of the division broke the encirclement on 17 January 1943 near the town of Belovodsk in Luhansk Oblast.

 The Pasubio's troops marched to Stalino and the remnants of the division were repatriated in April 1943.
 The division received some minor existing units and was in the process of being reformed, when it was transferred to Caserta for coastal defense duties.
 The division's garrisons there were the villages of Avena, Grazzanise, Sparanise, and the town of Santa Maria Capua Vetere.
 The garrisons were captured by the invading German forces after the announcement of the Armistice of Cassibile on 8 September 1943.

-While the Pasubio was in the Soviet Union the division's regimental depots in Italy raised the 104th Infantry Division "Mantova": the 79th Infantry Regiment "Pasubio" raised the 113th Infantry Regiment "Mantova", the 80th Infantry Regiment "Pasubio" raised the 114th Infantry Regiment "Mantova", and the 8th Artillery Regiment "Pasubio" raised the 121st Motorized Artillery Regiment.
+While the Pasubio was in the Soviet Union the division's regimental depots in Italy raised the 104th Infantry Division "Mantova": the 79th Infantry Regiment "Pasubio" raised the 113th Infantry Regiment "Mantova", the 80th Infantry Regiment "Pasubio" raised the 114th Infantry Regiment "Mantova", and the 8th Artillery Regiment "Pasubio" raised the 108th Motorized Artillery Regiment.